Wednesday, March 16, 2022

 NIGERIA AND THE DISAPPEARANCE OF POLITICAL IDENTITY (IDEOLOGICAL BENT)

-In Nigeria, jumping from one political party to another in pursuit of personal political ambition is a celebrated normal.
+In Nigeria, jumping from one political party to another in pursuit of personal political ambition is a celebrated norm.
 The concept of ideological bent or political leaning is now an aberration.

 In Nigeria, we don't even know who is a Liberal, Progressive, Conservative, or Socialist anymore.
 When the outcome of the Primaries conflicts with their ambitions, they go about fishing for alternative platforms to perpetuate themselves in power.